DasParijat/RingtailDE-Website/README.md

 - Worked on having section id handled in each section components html, rather than in home comp html
 - Having main sections that hold smaller sections, did this with home section so far
 - Manually added OldNewspaperTypes font under public folder
+- Created seperate css classes for main and sub sections

 ## 7/5/25
 - Created sections folder